Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 term *Artificial Intelligence* (AI).
 In the 1950s, *John McCarthy* came up with the term *Artificial Intelligence*.
-*Alan Turing*, after solving the Nazi encryption machine *Enigma*, came up with a simple question that laid the foundation to today's AI -- Can Machines Think?
+*Alan Turing*, after solving the Nazi encryption machine *Enigma*, came up with a simple question that laid the foundation for today's AI -- Can Machines Think?
 In 1950, he published the paper *Computing Machinery and Intelligence* which introduced the widely popular *Turing Test*.